hasSalil/go-check-utils/README.md

 # go-check-utils
-Golfing utilities to be used with the gopkg.in/check.v1 unit testing package
+Golang utilities to be used with the gopkg.in/check.v1 unit testing package